crowjm/crowjm.github.io/_posts/2015-03-27-fee-and-ror-demo-day.md

 title:  "Front End &amp; Rails Demo Day"
 date:   2015-03-27
 <!-- tags: tiydesign Iron-Yard design perfectionism -->
 excerpt: I'm so amazed and impressed with what my classmates and friends created in two weeks and how much they've learned in twelve!
-If they're the future of engineering, it's in <em>very</em> good hands.
 ---

 Today the Front End and Rails classes had their demo day&mdash;I can't believe 12 weeks has already gone by!